 Occasionally.
-Many people hear the term "short sale" and routinely think of a seller that is in financial trouble and needs to sell their house promptly to prevent further financial problems.
-This is at times the case and can be an opportunity for a buyer to cash in on another's misfortune.
-Alternatively, a lender may consider a short sale even if the seller is current, but property values have fallen.
-In cases such as these the "bargain" price may in fact be in line with actual market values rather than below.
+Many people hear the phrase "short sale" and automatically think of a seller that is insolvent and needing to sell their property quickly to prevent further financial problems.
+This is sometimes the case and can be an opportunity for a buyer to make the most of another's misfortune.
+Alternatively, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have fallen.
+In these cases the discounted price may in fact be consistent with current market values, not below.

-Use an agent with short sale experience.
-Your City Country Connection can help expedite the transaction and make certain you're protected.
-Don't allow inexperience to slow down the closing process.
-Let my experience and knowledge work in your favor.
+Hire a real estate agent with short sale knowledge.
+Your City Country Connection can aid you in expediting the transaction and make certain you're protected.
+Don't let inexperience hold up the closing process.
+Put my knowledge and experience to work for you.

-- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will probably take longer than a typical real estate transaction.
-Be aware that many short sales will not close in 30 days or less.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the terms of the sale.
-It's not uncommon that your offer will be sent to a committee for approval, which will add time - sometimes even 2 to 3 months.
+- Even with an experienced real estate agent and under the best of situations, buying a short sale property will usually take longer than a typical real estate transaction.
+Know that many short sales will not close in the customary 30 days or less.
+Remember that you're not only having to satisfy the seller, but the lender must also agree to the terms of the sale.
+Commonly, your offer will be seen by a committee for approval, which will add time - sometimes even 2 to 3 months.

-- Home warranties, buyer credits and allowances, and closing cost concessions are typically not negotiable when buying a short sale.
-The lender will sell the property just the way it is which means the lender isn't going to pay for repairs.
-Make sure you reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
-At Your City Country Connection, when I write an offer, I am looking out for your interests above all else and will always recommend that you make your offer contingent upon the results of the inspections.
+- Home warranties, buyer credits and allowances, and closing cost concessions are normally not negotiable when dealing with a short sale.
+The lender will sell the property as seen which means the lender isn't going to pay for repairs.
+Be sure to reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At Your City Country Connection, when I write an offer, I'm looking out for your interests first and will always suggest that you make your offer contingent upon the results of the inspections.